go-carrot/surf/README.md

 ## Workers

-Workers are simply implementations that adhere to this interface:
+Workers are simply implementations that adhere to the following interface:

 ```go
 type Worker interface {